samuel-ogbonnaya/google_coral_detection/README.md

 To use this repo to train and build a model for the Edge TPU with your own data, follow the instructions here: https://coral.ai/docs/edgetpu/retrain-detection/

 However, the suggested changes in these sections:
+NOTE: My updates have only been made for the mobilenet_v2_ssd network type

 ### Setting up Docker container

 + In Step 3, change: